dell/csm-docs/content/v1/authorization/v1.x/configuration/powerscale/_index.md

     **Helm**

-    Refer to the [Install the Driver](../../../../deployment/helm/drivers/installation/isilon/#install-the-driver) section to edit the parameters in `my-isilon-settings.yaml` file to enable CSM Authorization.
+    Refer to the [Install the Driver](../../../../deployment/helm/drivers/installation/isilon/#install-the-driver) section to edit the parameters in `my-isilon-settings.yaml` file to enable Authorization.

     - Update `authorization.enabled` to `true`.

-    - Update `images.authorization` to the image of the CSM Authorization sidecar.
+    - Update `images.authorization` to the image of the Authorization sidecar.
 In most cases, you can leave the default value.

-    - Update `authorization.proxyHost` to the hostname of the CSM Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
+    - Update `authorization.proxyHost` to the hostname of the Authorization Proxy Server. `csm-authorization.com` is a placeholder for the proxyHost.
 See the administrator of CSM for Authorization for the correct value.

-    - Update `authorization.skipCertificateValidation` to `true` or `false` depending on if you want to disable or enable certificate validation of the CSM Authorization Proxy Server.
+    - Update `authorization.skipCertificateValidation` to `true` or `false` depending on if you want to disable or enable certificate validation of the Authorization Proxy Server.

    Example: